coolinmc6/pwa-course/README.md

 - Progressive Enhancement means you can progressively enhance your web application
 - You can add some features to existing (legacy) App
 - Existing "modern" App can implement some core PWA features
-- Upcoming project could fully implement as PWS right from the start
+- Upcoming project could fully implement as PWA right from the start

 [back to top](#top)